awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 You can provision Spot Instances directly using Amazon EC2\.
 You can also provision Spot Instances using other services in AWS\.
 For more information, see the following documentation\.

-Auto Scaling and Spot Instances
+Amazon EC2 Auto Scaling and Spot Instances
-You can create launch configurations with the maximum price you are willing to pay, so that Auto Scaling can launch Spot Instances\.
-For more information, see [Launching Spot Instances in Your Auto Scaling Group](http://docs.aws.amazon.com/autoscaling/latest/userguide/US-SpotInstances.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+You can create launch configurations with the maximum price you are willing to pay, so that Amazon EC2 Auto Scaling can launch Spot Instances\.
+For more information, see [Launching Spot Instances in Your Auto Scaling Group](http://docs.aws.amazon.com/autoscaling/latest/userguide/asg-launch-spot-instances.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 Amazon EMR and Spot Instances
 There are scenarios where it can be useful to run Spot Instances in an Amazon EMR cluster\.
 For more information, see [Spot Instances](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-purchasing-options.html#emr-spot-instances) and [When Should You Use Spot Instances](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-instances-guidelines.html#emr-plan-spot-instances) in the *Amazon EMR Management Guide*\.